yoshi-1224/cythonize-poc/reclass-example/README.md

 ./cythonize.sh
 ```

+This will create a folder named "build" whose structure is exactly the same as "reclass" folder, except all the python files are compiled into `.so` files.
+We can then use this as a package, exactly in the same way as "reclass" package (except you need to import as "build" rather than "reclass" due to the name of the folder).
+For example, have a look at `use-cython-reclass.py`.

-Read through the comments in `cythonize.py` and `cythonize.sh` for the differences.
+Read through the comments in `cythonize.py` and `cythonize.sh` how the cythonizing is done.

-Reclass (https://github.com/salt-formulas/reclass.git) was only chosen as it was relevant to my project.
+Reclass (https://github.com/salt-formulas/reclass.git) was chosen only because it was relevant to a project I am working on.
+We should be able to apply the same principle to any project.

 ## Changes made to reclass source